 Every summer, ORA welcomes hundreds of the world’s brightest, most academically gifted students to our Oxford courses.
 In 2017, attendees came from 135 different nations, each bringing with them unique cultures, perspectives and stories to share with their new friends.
-For the Oxford Summer English programme, 100 students from 30 nations attended.
+For the Oxford Summer English programme, over 70 students from 23 nations attended.

 Timetable for students aged 16 to 18